plengauer/opentelemetry-bash/README.md

 Creating a span alone will not make new spans its children (see span activation below).
 Start and end time of the span as well as its parent (if another span is currently active) is automatically recorded.

 ### Span Attributes
 Customize your spans by manually setting span attributes with the span handle.
-This is only possible between the `otel_span_start` and `otel_span_end` for the respective handle.
+This is only possible between `otel_span_start` and `otel_span_end` for the respective span handle.
 ```bash
 otel_span_attribute "$span_handle" foo=bar
 ```

 ### Span Error
 Customize your spans by marking them as failed.
-This is only possible between the `otel_span_start` and `otel_span_end` for the respective span handle.
+This is only possible between `otel_span_start` and `otel_span_end` for the respective span handle.
 ```bash
 otel_span_error "$span_handle"
 ```

 ### Span Activation
 Customize your spans by marking them as failed.
-This is only possible between the `otel_span_start` and `otel_span_end` for the respective span handle.
+This is only possible between `otel_span_start` and `otel_span_end` for the respective span handle.
 Please note, that `span_start` does not automatically activate a span, nor does `span_end` automatically deactivate it.
 ```bash
 otel_span_activate "$span_handle"
 # ... all spans created here will be children of the activated span